SCECcode/splinefit/README.md

 # Splinefit

 Experimental python package for building a geometric description of a small subset of the [Community Fault Model](https://scec.usc.edu/scecpedia/CFM) using splines.
-This package has currently only been tested using Python 2.7.12+.

 # Installation
 ```bash